jeremydumoulin/evpv-simulator/README.md

 ## Overview of the model

-The EV-PV model has three main objectives and corresponding outputs (as shown in the following figure, which illustrates the model’s key inputs, outputs, and processing steps):
+The **evpv-simulator** model has three main objectives and corresponding outputs (as shown in the following figure, which illustrates the model’s key inputs, outputs, and processing steps):
 1. **Daily mobility demand.** In this step, the user specifies the region of interest, along with its main geospatial data, including population density, the locations of workplaces, and points of interest (POIs), as well as the number of EVs to simulate.
 The daily mobility demand for commuting is then estimated by dividing the region of interest into traffic zones, spatially allocating EVs to these zones (as origins), and performing trip distribution between origins and destinations (e.g., workplaces) based on a trip distribution model.
 This results in a comprehensive dataset that includes the number of EVs for each origin-destination pair and the distances between them.

 2. **Spatial and temporal charging needs.** Building on the results of the previous step and the energy consumption characteristics of the various EVs, this step assesses the total charging demand and estimates how the demand is likely to be distributed in space and time using a scenario-based approach.
 For the spatial demand, the user specifies the likely charging locations for EVs (home, workplace, or POIs).
 For the temporal demand, the user provides the expected arrival time distribution and the charger power mix at each location.
 As a result, the tool outputs the charging needs for each zone, as well as the expected charging load curve for each EV.
 By default, uncoordinated charging is assumed (all EVs charge at full power immediately upon arrival).
 Additionally, a state-of-charge (SOC)-based charging decision model is used to account for the fact that EVs do not charge every day.